 - The building containing the flats must be self contained or a self contained part of a building

 - The leases of the flats must have been for more than 21 years when granted and there must be at least two of them

 - At least 2/3rds of all the flats must be let on long leases

 - At least 50% of the leaseholders of all flats must want to participate.

 If you are a freehold owner served with a collective enfranchisement action we can assist in making sure the procedure has been correctly followed and the claim is valid or advise you to dispute the claim.

 If you are a part of a group of leaseholders we can act for you in making the claim and act for you in extending your leases once you have purchased the freehold.
-Please view our Leasehold Enfranchisement page to find out more.
+Please view our Leasehold Extension page to find out more.